RobotLocomotion/drake/drake/doc/code_review_checklist.rst

 Is the code the minimal set of what you want?
 =============================================

+- If the PR includes more than 500 lines of new code, excluding comments, try to divide it into multiple PRs.
+The following techniques may be useful.
+  If you don't think it can be done, talk to a platform reviewer before sending the PR.

+  - If you are modifying an API, consider deprecating the old interface instead of migrating all call sites immediately.

+  - If you are introducing a new feature, consider adding only test cases now, and deferring the first application use to a follow-up PR.

 - Do a self-review, before you ask anyone else to review.

   - Before you even submit the PR, you can review the diffs using